CardinalNow/TerraformWorkshop/challenges/02-aci-helloworld/README.md

 ## Advanced areas to explore

 1. What do you think will happen if you try to combine the Azure Container Instances above (Linux and Windows) into one?
-1. Replicate the Terraform above using a single Azure ClI command.
+1. Replicate the Terraform above using a single Azure CLI command.
 Which is easier?

 ## Resources